microsoft/ComplianceCxE/docs/notes/mig/ri.md

 #### Absolute hold vs Query-based hold

-Now, before we move on to the other scenarios, it's important to distinguish that there are two concepts of holds:  **Query-based** and **absolute**.
+Now, before we move on to the other scenarios, it's important to distinguish that there are two concepts of holds within the mailbox:  **Query-based** and **Absolute**.

 ##### Absolute hold

-Absolute holds are basically defined as when litigation hold or delay hold is enabled without a LitigationHoldDuration defined.
+Absolute holds are basically defined as when litigation hold or [delay hold](https://docs.microsoft.com/en-us/microsoft-365/compliance/identify-a-hold-on-an-exchange-online-mailbox?view=o365-worldwide#managing-mailboxes-on-delay-hold) is enabled without a [LitigationHoldDuration](https://docs.microsoft.com/en-us/Exchange/policy-and-compliance/holds/litigation-holds?view=exchserver-2019#use-the-exchange-management-shell-to-place-a-mailbox-on-litigation-hold-and-preserve-items-for-a-specified-duration) defined.
 This was our first type of hold with Exchange on-premises, whereas the entire mailbox was required to be kept forever.
 Because there was no further evaluation needed of what to keep and what not to keep, items simply remained within the Purges folder until lithold was disabled.

 !!! important
-    Because they always apply to the entire mailbox, absolute holds always take precedence over any other type of hold.
+    Because they always apply to the entire mailbox, **absolute holds always take precedence over any other type of hold**.

 <figure>
     <img src="../../img/ri-3.png"/>